 RSV and hMPV illness manifest similarly.
-The most recognizable clinical syndromes are bronchiolitis (see Bronchiolitis) and pneumonia (see Overview of Pneumonia).
+The most recognizable clinical syndromes are bronchiolitis and pneumonia.
 These illnesses typically begin with upper respiratory symptoms and fever, then progress over several days to dyspnea, cough, wheezing, and/or crackles on chest auscultation.
-Apnea may be the initial symptom of RSV in infants < 6 mo.
+Apnea may be the initial symptom of RSV in infants < 6 months.
 In healthy adults and older children, illness is usually mild and may be inapparent or manifested only as an afebrile common cold.
 However, severe disease may develop in the following:

 RSV (and possibly hMPV) infection is suspected in infants and young children with bronchiolitis or pneumonia during RSV season.
 Because antiviral treatment is not typically recommended, a specific laboratory diagnosis is unnecessary for patient management.
 However, a laboratory diagnosis may facilitate hospital infection control by allowing segregation of children infected with the same virus.
 Rapid antigen tests with high sensitivities for RSV and other respiratory viruses are available for use in children; nasal washings or swabs are used.
 These tests are less sensitive in adults.
 Molecular diagnostic assays such as RT-PCR have improved sensitivity and are generally available as single or multiplex assays.

-Treatment of RSV and hMPV infections is supportive and includes supplemental O2 and hydration as needed (see Bronchiolitis).
+Treatment of RSV and hMPV infections is supportive and includes supplemental oxygen and hydration as needed (see treatment of bronchiolitis).

 Corticosteroids and bronchodilators are generally not helpful and are currently not recommended.